Stop aging in its tracks.

 To ensure that you’re getting your collagen fix on the daily, consider taking supplements.
 A 2013 study found that women who took oral collagen supplements for eight weeks showed a statistically significant improvement in skin elasticity than those on a placebo.
 They also witnessed an increase in skin moisture and skin evaporation.
 Ready for even more great news?
 These benefits also extended to more mature participants, indicating it’s never too late to gain results from collagen supplementation.

 Opt for collagen deriving from grass-fed, pasture-raised bovine such as HUM’s Collagen Love.
 (Bonus: It also includes hyaluronic acid, a hydration powerhouse.)
 Otherwise, you can get high-quality collagen from wild-caught fish.
-HUM’s Collagen Pop—infused with vitamin C in a lemon- and rose-flavored effervescent tablet—is a delightful drinkable option of this variety.
+HUM’s Collagen Pop—infused with vitamin C in a wild strawberry- and lemon-flavored effervescent tablet—is a delightful drinkable option of this variety.